-Appropriations are expected to increase by \$20.2 million to \$174.9 million, nearly all attributable to anticipated increases in ongoing allocations offset by a decrease in capital improvement (CIP) program costs.
+Appropriations are expected to increase by \$20.2 million to \$174.9 million, nearly all attributable to anticipated increases in ongoing allocations offset by a decrease in Capital Improvement Program (CIP) costs.
 The other sources and uses category is expected to increase by \$2 million in the budget year.